nikhilDore/string-calculator/README.md

 # string-calculator

-npm test -- to run the application
+npm test -- to run the test cases